kitnil/awesome/README.md

 - [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.
 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps
 - [awesome-flow](https://github.com/dustinspecker/awesome-flow) - A list of awesome Flow integrations, tools, tutorials, etc.
-- [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using H2O Machine Learning
+- [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform
 - [the-engineering-managers-booklist](https://github.com/jesselpalmer/the-engineering-managers-booklist) - Books for people who are or aspire to manage/lead team(s) of software engineers
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff